Tamarind Prices – Historical Graph

 Why are tamarind prices fluctuating?

-Generally, market dynamics come from various industries’ shifting demand, which results in tamarind price fluctuations.
+Generally, market dynamics come from various industries’ shifting demand resulting in tamarind price fluctuations.
 For instance, Bangladesh, India, Thailand, Mexico, and the United States are among the nations that eat tamarind-derived juice, pulp, powder, chutney, pickles, sauces, sweets, and tamarind kernel powder.
 Overall, the broad range of processed tamarind items that show its versatility, fuels substantial demand in both domestic and international markets

 Weather is an important factor in its production as unfavorable conditions lessen the crop’s yield and quality, driving up tamarind demand and costs.
 Normally, prices tend to decrease throughout January when the harvesting takes place; however, during holidays, prices tend to rise due to increased demand, particularly for dry snacks.